outdreamer/build-a-cure/FAQ.md

 						- this method can be generalized to a method of finding functions for an intent like 'reduce computation' or 'differentiate with a line'

-	13. what is an interface - is it the same as a software interface?
+	13. isnt an interface already defined in software (API, user interface, abstract class interface)?

 		- glad you asked just so I could say this fun answer which is fun bc its true & so obvious:
 			- no!